jaxwong/tp/docs/UserGuide.md

 ### Unlinking an event: `unlink-event`

-Unlink a given contact (by index) from an event
+Unlink any given contact (by index based on displayed list) from an event

 Format: `unlink-event INDEX [MORE_INDEXES]`